Ranzeplay/InstantMarker/README.md

 /im local
 ```

-#### Share detailed informations
+#### Share detailed information

-To share more informations around the marker, there are many things you can do
+To share more information around the marker, there are many things you can do

 ```
-/im share <items|...>
+/im share <items|biome>
 ```

-- `items`: Share items around the marker (10x10x6 blocks) to others.
+- `items`: Share items around the marker (10×10×6 blocks) to others.

+- `biome`: Share the biome the marker at to others.

 ## Dependencies